IBM Stock Risk & Deep Value Analysis

 - 🚪

-Exit if quarterly constant currency revenue growth falls below 3% for two consecutive quarters.
+Exit if quarterly revenue growth in hybrid cloud and software segments consistently falls below 5% YoY for two consecutive quarters.

 - 🚪